RuiyanGuo/3K04/3K04_Project/README.md

-This project implements the functionality a pacemaker.
-The pacemaker is implemented through the MATLAB-SIMULINK, the user interface is handled by Python
+This project implements the functionality of a pacemaker.
+The pacemaker is implemented through the MATLAB-SIMULINK, the user interface (GUI) is designed in Python